-Creating forecasts for the entire product database for S&OP forecasting or for other purposes may be important and necessary.
+Creating forecasts for the entire product database for S&OP forecasting or other purposes may be essential and necessary.
 However, the forecasting process that results in a demand plan being sent to supply planning can be segregated based on the rule of the value added to supply planning.

 What is Being Tested?

 The concept behind this test is that for product location combinations with sufficiently intermittent demand, it is not useful or value-add for companies to be forecasting them.
 For a title to be forecastable, there must be some discernible pattern.

 Without a pattern, the best that any forecasting engine can do is create a level forecast which only averages the previous demand volumes.
 The issue of the diminishing marginal utility to forecasts was brought up by George Plossl in his book Production and Inventory Control over twenty-five years ago.

 “The present rational approach recognizes that forecasts will always be subject to error and that, while there are tools available to improve the art of forecasting, the amount of money and effort put into applying such tools rapidly reaches a point of diminishing return.
 Beyond this point, it is far more profitable to develop flexibility to cope with forecast inaccuracy instead of trying to improve forecasts.
 The best solution is to develop a formal forecasting program and a system that detects and measures forecast errors and then to react quickly to correct for such errors.
 This solution is covered in this chapter in detail.” – George Plossl

 Forecasts Being Generated at a Sufficient Level of Accuracy